Intrinsic Dimension Estimation for Robust Detection of AI-Generated Texts: Additional experiments

-As was mentioned in Section \ref{sec:id}, we estimate value of Persistent Homology Dimension from the slope of the linear regression between $\log E_\alpha^0(X_{n_i})$ and $\log{n_i}$.
+As we have mentioned in Section \ref{sec:id}, we estimate the value of persistent homology dimension from the slope of the linear regression between $\log E_\alpha^0(X_{n_i})$ and $\log{n_i}$.
 Thus, the exact value of PHD of a text actually depends on the non-negative parameter $\alpha$.
-The theory requires it to be chosen less than the intrinsic dimension of the text, and in all our experiments we fix $\alpha = 1.0$.
+The theory requires it to be chosen to be less than the intrinsic dimension of the text, and in all our experiments we fix $\alpha = 1.0$.

-Figure \ref{fig:alpha} shows how exact value of PHD of a natural and generated texts (of approximately same length) depends on the choice of $\alpha$.

-Nonetheless, choice $\alpha = 1.0$ seems to yield reasonable performance, but further investigations of this issue are required.
+Figure \ref{fig:alpha} shows how the exact value of the PHD for natural and generated texts (of approximately the same length) depends on the choice of $\alpha$.
+Setting $\alpha = 1.0$ seems to yield reasonable performance, but further investigation of this issue is needed.

-For $\alpha \in [0.5; 2.5]$ our results, in general, lie in line with experiments from \cite{birdal2021intrinsic}, where performance of $\dim_{PH}^0$ with $\alpha$ varying between $0.5$ and $2.5$ was studied on different types of data.
+For $\alpha \in [0.5; 2.5]$ our results, in general, lie in line with the experiments by \cite{birdal2021intrinsic}, where performance of $\dim_{PH}^0$ with $\alpha$ varying between $0.5$ and $2.5$ was studied on different types of data.